Updated: June 8, 2026

 Ask a few friends or fans in advance to send questions.
 You can also pull from past DMs or comments.

-This avoids dead air if people are slow to start typing.
+This helps to avoid dead air if people are slow to start typing.

 Promote the Q&A ahead of time

-Artists who post 24 hours ahead, then remind again 1–2 hours before, appear to get a stronger turnout.
+Artists who post 24 hours ahead, then remind again 1–2 hours before, appear to get a better turnout.

 Use countdown stickers, polls, or teaser clips to build anticipation.